Rendering Effects

 Type

-Sprite Sheetpng, tga, bmp, jpegRenders the effect onto a sprite sheet.
+Sprite Sheetpng, tga, bmp, jpegRender the effect onto a sprite sheet.
 Texture Origin determines the corner where the first animation frame is placed.

-Selected Framepng, tga, bmp, jpegExports the selected frame as an image file.
+Selected Framepng, tga, bmp, jpegExport the selected frame as an image file.

-Animated Imagegif, apngExports the effect as an animated image file.
+Animated Imagegif, apngExport the effect as an animated image file.

-Videoogv (Theora), webm (VP8), avi (Motion JPEG)Exports the effect as a video.
+Videoogv (Theora), webm (VP8), avi (Motion JPEG)Export the effect as a video.
 The Bitrate controls the data rate used for the video.